JavierSada/The-Power-of-Plots/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib Homework - The Power of Plots :octocat: :computer:

 ## Background